 Any scholarships you receive will not be in addition to your need-based financial aid but will change the composition of your financial aid eligibility.
-In most cases, we allow outside scholarships to reduce the student loans or Federal Work-Study in your financial aid package.
+In most cases, we allow outside scholarships to reduce the amounts of student loans or Federal Work-Study in your financial aid package.
 We make every attempt to preserve any university need-based grant you may have been awarded.
 Each situation must be reviewed in light of the availability of funds, state and federal regulations, and the university's financial aid policies.

 Some departments provide their scholarships in the form of a monthly stipend that is paid directly to the student receiving the award.
 Stipend payments are made monthly according to the stipend schedule.

-Scholarships From Outside Sources
+Scholarships from Outside Sources

+Federal regulations require that we consider all of your resources when determining your eligibility for financial aid.
 If you are a recipient of an outside award not listed in your Financial Aid Summary, please send us a copy of your scholarship award notification so that we can adjust your financial aid package accordingly and notify you of the revision.